 Direct cremation is a simple dignified cremation – but without the pomp and ceremony of a funeral service.
 A cheaper fuss-free alternative, direct cremation appeals to those looking to save money but, more frequently, families wanting to avoid the upset and worry of a service at a church or crematorium.

-Ashley Shepherd MD and founder of later life planning specialists, Over50choices and pioneer of UK’s first prepaid direct cremation comparison service explains:“Families are turning to direct cremation for a number of reasons, embracing the idea of separating the cremation process from the ceremony, leaving them free to say goodbye in a way that suits them – be it a drink down the local pub or a perhaps a family gathering when scattering the ashes.
+Ashley Shepherd MD and founder of later life planning specialists, Over50choices and pioneer of UK’s first prepaid direct cremation comparison service explains:“Families are turning to direct cremation instead of traditional cremation services for a number of reasons, embracing the idea of separating the cremation process from the ceremony, leaving them free to say goodbye in a way that suits them – be it a drink down the local pub or a perhaps a family gathering when scattering the ashes.

 “Those on tighter budgets see it as more affordable option.
 You can purchase a prepaid direct cremation plan that will guarantee to freeze all of your costs at today’s prices from as little as £1,600 whereas a traditional prepaid plan costs between £3,300 to £4,300 – so there are considerable savings to be made.